abhignay/GroundControlUI-v2/README.md

 The Command Vehicle section of the GCS can be set up to do whatever you want.
 Fire parachutes, change your flight computer's state, offset sensors, etc. For my rockets, I need my GCS to send commands to power on or off the cameras, fire pyros, and change the vehicle's state, so that is what it is set up to do.

-Basically how it works is that when the button is clicked a hex value is printed to serial, the ground control hardware will read the received bytes, and after that, you can use an `if-else` statement to send different bytes to your vehicle based on the bytes received.
+Basically how it works is that when the button is clicked a hex value is printed to serial, the ground control hardware will read the received bytes, and after that, you can use an `if-else` statement to operate diferent vehicle sub-systems based on the bytes received, i.e. the buttons pressed.

-Here's an example of how I've done it:-
+Here's an example of how I have done it:-

 ```c++
 if (Serial.available()) {